<input>

 This uses a pattern

-which limits the entered value to strings representing legal Socal Security numbers.
+which limits the entered value to strings representing legal Social Security numbers.
 Obviously, this regexp doesn't guarantee a valid SSN (since we don't have access to the Social Security Administration's database), but it does ensure the number could be one; it generally avoids values that cannot be valid.
 In addition, it allows the three groups of digits to be separated by a space, a dash ("-"), or nothing.

 The inputmode

-is set to "number"
+is set to numeric

 to encourage devices with virtual keyboards to switch to a numeric keypad layout for easier entry.
 The minlength